Our research in deafblindness has focused on a number of different areas.

 The experiences of diagnosis for people with Usher syndrome

-In this research we examined the lives of people with Usher syndrome, types 1, 2 and 3.
+In this research, funded by SENSE, we examined the lives of people with Usher syndrome, types 1, 2 and 3.
 We talked to people at different stages in their lives to understand their experience of diagnosis and the impact this has on planning for life and identity.

 Experiences of Personal Independence Payment (PIP) on people with sensory loss

 As part of UK government’s welfare reforms, Personal Independence Payment (PIP) has begun to replace Disability Living Allowance (DLA) for people aged 16 to 64.
-We wish to understand the impact of the specific DLA to PIP policy change, both in terms of the experience of claiming PIP.
+In this research funded by the RNIB, the Thomas Pocklington Trust and Sense, we wish to understand the impact of the specific DLA to PIP policy change, both in terms of the experience of claiming PIP.

 The experiences of people with dual sensory impairment attending rare syndrome clinics

-In this research we talked to people who have sensory impairments and rare syndromes about their experiences in attending specialist clinics.
+In this research funded by SENSE we talked to people who have sensory impairments and rare syndromes about their experiences in attending specialist clinics.
 They talked to us about getting to clinics, being at clinics and the follow up from clinics, as well as more general issues about health care and sensory impairment.
-This project was funded by Sense.

 As well as the research highlighted above, we are also activily engaged in research with students studying for Masters and PhD degrees.